Schattenbrot/mini-block/README.md

 - Payload validation and errors accordingly.
 - Enable paging for getAllPosts (the database is bound to get bigger normally)
 - Add meaningful comments.
+- Cors handling!
+(Delete doesn't work with the simplest solution I found, so change that)

 ### Frontend

 - The frontend is kinda missing.
 So needs to be implemented at some point.
 Will be created in the folder "frontend".
+- Not totally missing anymore but:
+  - Styles are missing.
+  - centralized fetching (happens all over the place inside of components instead of functions)
+  - Check again for Delete after cors is fixed (in components/home/PostListItem.jsx for some stupid reason)
+  - create useInput component to make it reuseable.
+(Not needed now ... but great practise)